Graphegon/CoinBLAS/README.md

 The next couple of sections serve as an introduction to Graph algorithms with Linear Algebra that are used by CoinBLAS.
-The core concept of the GraphBLAS is that dualism that a graph can construct a matrix, and a matrix can construct a graph.
+The core concept of the GraphBLAS is the dualism that a graph can represent a matrix, and a matrix can represent a graph.
 This mathematical communion allows the power of Linear Algebra to be used to analyze and manipulate graphs.
-In the case of CoinBLAS the flow of bitcoin through transactions from one address to another.
+In the case of CoinBLAS, the flow of bitcoin through transactions from one address to another.

 ![Graph Adjacency Matrix](./docs/Adjacency.png)